-Intermap is in a repositioning phase in its markets.
-This repositioning, coupled with the development of new product lines, web services, and developing software applications, requires the retention of executive talent.
+Intermap is focused on aligning its resources with its acquisition services, value added data and software and solutions revenue opportunities.
+This realignment requires the retention of executive talent.
 The Company will continue to invest in training and leadership development in response to the changes within the Company to retain talent.
 Although Intermap has a talented team of experienced executives, it may not be able to further develop executive talent internally or attract and retain enough executive talent to effectively manage the anticipated growth and changes within the Company.